angular/angular/aio/content/guide/workspace-config.md

 ### Styles and scripts configuration

 An array entry for the `styles` and `scripts` options can be a simple path string, or an object that points to an extra entry-point file.
-The associated builder will load that file and its dependencies as a separate bundle during the build.
+The associated builder loads that file and its dependencies as a separate bundle during the build.
 With a configuration object, you have the option of naming the bundle for the entry point, using a `bundleName` field.

 The bundle is injected by default, but you can set `inject` to `false` to exclude the bundle from injection.